UK tax strategy

 Operate in a sustainable way; improve efficiency and manage our tax cost but not at the expense of supporting our communities

 We seek to make contributions to society and our communities by paying the appropriate amount of tax due.
 To create a sustainable business, we aim to consider the tax impact of business transactions, so the tax outcome is consistent with the commercial and economic substance.
 We do look to benefit from government sponsored tax incentives and reliefs, but we do not enter into transactions with the sole purpose of achieving a tax advantage.
-In seeking to balance the creation of shareholder value with our wider stakeholder interests, we habitually adhere to the principles in our tax strategy and wider business vision, in particular our focus on sustainability.
+In seeking to balance the creation of shareholder value with our wider stakeholder interests, we habitually adhere to the principles in our tax strategy and wider business vision.

 Where appropriate, we gather input from our external advisors to provide professional feedback to our internal team.